-1. Internships are centered around practical experience.
+- 1. Internships are centered around practical experience.
 Background reading and ongoing writing projects provide theory for and reflection on the experience.
-Since internships are designed to meet genuine needs in both public and private sectors of society, the projects must earn the support of the internship site as well as the internship advisor before the registration process may be completed.

-- 2. Students must register for their internship course for the semester they are performing the work.
+Since internships are designed to meet genuine needs in both public and private sectors of society, the projects must earn the support of the internship site as well as the internship advisor before the registration process may be completed. - 2.
+Students should register for their internship course for the semester they are performing the work.
 Credit cannot be awarded for work already completed.
-The completed internship form is required before registration can be processed and is due on or before the last day to add. - 3.
-An internship should be a new experience based on a definite educational goal.
+The completed internship form is required before registration can be processed and is due on or before the last day to add.

+- 3. An internship should be a new experience based on a definite educational goal.
 Therefore, a student should not obtain internship credit for what is a regular job which was held prior to the internship unless new and different responsibilities are assumed.
 A second internship can be completed at the same company but responsibilities should be vastly different. - 4.
 Supervisors are required to objectively evaluate the intern's work.
 As much as they try, family members are not able to provide that type of supervision.
 We recommend that your work be supervised by someone who can serve as a reference later on; family members are usually not able to provide references.
-Supervision by a family member for a credit-bearing internship is strongly discouraged.
-In addition, the same faculty Internship Supervisor and Site Supervisor should be avoided and requires the approval from the appropriate Dean. - 5.
-All internships will conform to the following guidelines: - Student standing - o Undergraduate students must have completed their sophomore year (minimum 59 credits) and have a minimum GPA of 2.0. - Graduate student must obtain approval from the program director. - Contact hours required The experience involves 40 hours of field experience for each credit earned over a minimum of six week duration. - Reading assignments It should have a specific reading assignment that provides theoretical background for the experience. - Conferences A minimum of two conferences with the intern's faculty advisor, at the beginning and conclusion of the internship. - Writing assignments The first assignment should record the learning process (journal, log, observation, report, etc.) and the second is a capstone paper (5-10 pages) that helps the student to reflect on the total internship experience and what was learned. - Grade The grade is to be based on a written evaluative report from the Site Supervisor, faculty observations and/or conferences with the student, and the quality of the written work submitted by the student.
+Supervision by a family member for a credit-bearing internship is strongly discouraged. - 5.
+All internships will conform to the following guidelines: - Student standing Students must have completed their sophomore year (minimum 60 credits) and have a minimum GPA of 2.0. - Contact hours required The experience involves 40 hours of field experience for each credit earned over a minimum of six week duration. - Reading assignments It should have a specific reading assignment that provides theoretical background for the experience. - Conferences A minimum of two conferences with the intern's faculty advisor, at the beginning and conclusion of the internship. - Writing assignments The first assignment should record the learning process (journal, log, observation, report, etc.) and the second is a capstone paper (5-10 pages) that helps the student to reflect on the total internship experience and what was learned. - Grade The grade is to be based on a written evaluative report from the Site Supervisor, faculty observations and/or conferences with the student, and the quality of the written work submitted by the student.
 Pass/Unsatisfactory grading is utilized.